tlongren/colors-anchor-theme/README.md

 A colorful, minimal (and responsive) theme for [AnchorCMS](http://anchorcms.com).
 You can see it in action at the [VPSstat.us Blog](http://blog.vpsstat.us).

+##Why
+[VPSstat.us is bust](http://blog.vpsstat.us/posts/open-sourcing-our-solusvm-monitor-and-closing).
+So, figured I'd release the AnchorCMS theme to the community.

 ---

 ##Usage